waltergabriel85/Fullstack-Course/Part_0/Exercise_0.6.md

     activate server
     deactivate server

-    Note right of server: Saves the received data at an array called "notes" and responds with the status code 201 created
+    Note right of browser: Saves the received data at an array called "notes" and responds with the status code 201 created
 ```